 The element Cobalt is a vital part of a device like the iPhone.
 The rare chemical substance isn't on any watchlist where gold and silver are on.
 This is a list of substances where companies and governments have to use their full attention to create, monitor and maintain safe working conditions when it comes to health and ethical working hours.

-Naturally I am not only talking about the adults who work in these Congolian mines.
-A mine is the last place where children in 2016 are to be.
+Unfortunately I am not only talking about the adults who work in these mines.
+A Congolian mine is the last place where children in 2016 are to be.
 Every company that is somewhat related to child labour (and has resources like Apple) should be doing its utmost best to get children where they belong: a classroom.
-The excuse that concerning local governments are responsible does not stand where you have the same financial influence as that of New Zealand.
+Complaining of the interference of local governments does not stand in a production process where childrens and workers rights are infringed.

 There should be a device like an iPad in their hand, or at least a book in their hands, where they can educate themselves on school.
 That is if Apple is to be half the social and sustainable company it is now.
 A good environment and stimulant force where children are being able to learn is crucial in the global fight against radicalisation and terror.
 They are not helped by a shareholder-focused company that keeps his eyes shut for the sake of profits and index points.